 5. Use cases:

-Angular allows developers to build interactive, client-side web applications, which is why the framework is used by developers all around the globe today.
+Angular allows developers to build interactive, client-side web applications, because of which developers all around the globe are utilizing this framework today.

 In a nutshell